Trump suggests Blumenthal misrepresented Gorsuch’s remarks

 Gorsuch’s comments came at the end of a week of meetings with members of the Senate, which is considering his nomination.
 His response may have been aimed at drawing a line of separation from the new president, who has been a politically polarizing figure among Democrats in a highly charged partisan fight over the court.

-Prior to the judge’s meeting with Blumenthal, Trump criticized the court that is deliberating his immigration and refugee executive order, telling a group of police chiefs his immigration order was “done for the security of our nation.”
+Prior to the judge’s meeting with Blumenthal, Trump criticized the court that is considering his immigration and refugee executive order, telling a group of police chiefs his immigration order was “done for the security of our nation.”

 He quoted from the portion of the immigration law that he said gave him the power to enact the ban, calling it “beautifully written” and saying, “A bad high school student would understand this.”